Iris-Smok/JoyfulBookstore-PP5/README.md

 - An informative website, with information that is easy-to-find & concise
 - A website that offers children's books
 - Ability to view & purchase books that are for sale
-- Ability to make a user account in order to see billing history, make whish list and write reviews
+- Ability to make a user account in order to see billing history, make whishlist and write reviews
 - A way to sign up for the bookstore newsletter

 This website will offer all of these things whilst also allowing for intuitive navigation and conformability of use.